microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-08.md

 ### Step 1: Update all port numbers

 By default, Dapr sidecars run on port 3500 when deployed to AKS.
-This means you will need to change the port numbers in the `FineCollectionService` & `TrafficControlService` to port 3500 for the calls to Dapr.
+This means you will need to change the port numbers in the `FineCollectionService` & `TrafficControlService` class files to port 3500 for the calls to Dapr when deploying to the AKS cluster.

+Look in the following files and make changes as appropriate.

 - ```Resources/FineCollectionService/Proxies/VehicleRegistrationService.cs```
 - ```Resources/TrafficControlService/Controllers/TrafficController.cs```